dzhakparov/GeneSelectR/README.md

 ### Usage and Example

-A tutorial detailing how to use GeneSelectR can be acessed in this [vignette](https://dzhakparov.github.io/GeneSelectR/vignettes/example.html).
+A tutorial detailing how to use GeneSelectR can be accessed in this [vignette](https://dzhakparov.github.io/GeneSelectR/vignettes/example.html).

 ### Feedback and Contribution

 Any feedback is welcome and appreciated!
 Feel free to create issues or pull requests.
-For any other questions please write to: damir.zhakparov@uzh.ch.
+For any other questions please write to:
+<damir.zhakparov@uzh.ch>.